The World’s Worst Volcanic Eruptions

 [edit] VEI 7

 VEI-7 volcanic events, less colossal but still supermassive, have occurred in the geological past.
-The only ones in historic times are Tambora, in 1815, Lake Taupo (Hatepe), around 180 AD,[18] and possibly Baekdu Mountain, 969 CE (± 20 years).[19]
+The only ones in historic times are Tambora, in 1815, Lake Taupo (Hatepe), around 180 AD,[18] and possibly Baekdu Mountain, 969 CE (± 20 years).[19]- Tambora, Sumbawa Island, West Nusa Tenggara, Indonesia - 1815 (160 km³), the following year 1816 became known as the "Year Without a Summer"

 National Geographic